WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 <!-- /wp:query -->
 ```

-When you add the query, you also want to make sure that the post title block is a link, otherwise, you can not reach the single posts from the blog.
+When you add the query for the blog, you also want to make sure that the post title block is a link.
+Otherwise, you can not reach the single posts from the blog.
 The link option can be enabled in the block setting sidebar of the post title block.

 The block markup for a post title with the link enabled is: `<!-- wp:post-title {"isLink":true} /-->`

+To create a "read more" text link for the post excerpt block, you need to enable the `moreText` option and add a text:
+`<!-- wp:post-excerpt {"moreText":"Continue reading"} /-->`

+##### Posts and pages

 Next, create a new template for displaying single posts.
 If you are editing theme files directly, create a file called `single.html` inside the block-templates folder.